cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

         <div class="content-inner notice--info">
         <div style="padding:.5em;">
           <p>If you have a more powerful GPU, you may be able to change the resolution to a higher value, e.g. 1080p or 1440p.</p>
-          <p>If you have a weaker GPU, you may want to leave this box unchecked or consider changing it to a lower value to increase performance.</p>
           <p>Run the game with different resolutions to see which works best for you.</p>
         </div>
       </div>